 - TMJ treatment: Connecting the lower jaw to the skull, the temporomandibular joint is among the most complex joints in your body.
 Temporomandibular joint disorder (TMJ or TMD) is a condition that occurs when this joint falls out of alignment.

 - Sleep apnea treatment: Sleep apnea is a dangerous condition that occurs when breathing is blocked during sleep.
 Left untreated, sleep apnea can increase your risk of heart attack, stroke, high blood pressure, and more.

 - Sedation dentistry: Every year, thousands of patients avoid the crucial dental care they need because of a fear of the dentist.
 With sedation dentistry, we can help ease your anxiety so you can get the important treatments you need.

 - Emergency dentistry: If you suffer from an unexpected dental emergency, we offer same-day appointments to ensure you get the immediate attention you need and deserve.

 - Family dentistry: It’s very important to start good dental hygiene habits young.
 As soon as your child gets their first tooth, you should pay your family dentist a visit.
 We can help prepare you to take care of your child’s teeth and oral health, and also keep an eye out for early signs of tooth decay.

 We know that many people are nervous about going to the dentist.
 This is why we strive to create a welcoming atmosphere for each new patient, and we take the time to discuss your dental history and any specific concerns you may have.

-During your initial dental exam, Dr. Rouse or Dr. Crosland will ask about your short and long term dental goals in order to better put together a comprehensive and effective treatment plan.
+During your initial dental exam, Dr. Rouse or Dr. Khan will ask about your short and long term dental goals in order to better put together a comprehensive and effective treatment plan.
 You can also expect:

 - CT scan